mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 The first sentence from the documentation is: "Applying a mask to extract time-series from Niimg-like objects."
 I'm not really any closer to understanding what a mask is, but at least I learned something: that "Niimg-like objects" are a thing, and I also need to learn what those are!

 So really, I'm hoping that through this tutorial I can learn what these terms and concepts mean from the many resources online, learn how to use them, and then summerize this information all in one place.
+I hope this will serve as a future introductory resource for newcomers to the field.

 To be clear, this is not to say I'm confused because the documentation/resources are bad, rather I am confused because I am ignorant.
 This project is a great way for me to learn more about the field of neuroscience within a computer science context.